ldomb/ansible-role-sat6register/README.md

 For the admin password you will need to generate a vault_admin_pass and place the encrypted password in group_vars/all/vault

-If you are running this from a roles/ directory specify the path to the vars and vault file
+If you are running this from a roles/ directory specify the path to the vars and vault file in your playbook calling the sat6register role.

 vars_files:
     - "roles/sat6register/group_vars/all/vars"
     - "roles/sat6register/group_vars/all/vault"